 WordPress originally caught on among content creators because it gave you the power to publish blog posts without writing (that much) HTML.
 You could type your blog post in a basic text editor, hit Publish, and see it live on the web.
 Later, you could also preview the content to see how it would look before sharing it with the world.

 With the launch of WordPress’ What-You-See-Is-What-You-Get (WYSIWYG) block editor, Gutenberg, the core product took strides into becoming the page builder people had started using it as.
 This means that the UI gives you more control over how content is visually presented on a website.
-(Interestingly, the introduction in 2018 didn’t go well: official numbers say only 6% of WordPress sites use the block editor today.)
+Interestingly, it seems from WordPress’ official numbers for active plugins that the classic editor is still used by over 5 million+ sites.

 This model works great for articles that only appear in a single place.
 But it starts to break down when the content needs to be reused across different contexts, channels, and presentations.
 Updating the design of your website using only WordPress theming capabilities gets harder if you use Gutenberg or other visual plugin additions like Elementor because your content is littered with design-specific markup.
 And someone needs to spend time cleaning it up if you want to present it in a different place or design.